 Soot loading of exhaust diesel particulate filter (dpf) is monitored by an electronic control unit which may flag fault codes when a system error is detected.
-Comparison of signal data from NOx sensors before and after the SCR may be compared to parameter data stored in the electronic control unit.
-A fault code may result from exceeding parameter threshold.
+Comparison of signal data from NOx and pressure sensors before and after the SCR may be compared to parameter data stored in the electronic control unit.
+A NOx related fault code may result from exceeding parameter threshold.
 The logged fault code may cause the control unit to revert to a limp home mode with reduced engine power as a result.
 Secondary fault codes relating to intake air flow or exhaust gas recirculation faults may result.

 Excessive carbon soot can block the dpf exhaust which may prevent the engine running causing breakdown.